nhh-ban/ban400-assignment-renv/README.md

 The result should be `1` - not an error.

-The code is inspired by an issue on dplyr, where there is a slight change in functionality.
+The code is inspired by an issue on dplyr where there is a slight change in functionality.
 In versions *before* `dplyr 1.0.0`, the code works fine.
 From `1.0.0`, it will fail.
 See the thread here https://github.com/tidyverse/dplyr/issues/5368.
 Hadley Wickham argues that the code should indeed fail.

 Do the steps below: